Retention is king when it comes to membership sites.

 You can make sure members are actually taking action on your content by interspersing challenges and quizzes into your content.
 Workbooks and worksheets are also great for encouraging engagement with your content and action taking.

-You could even go so far as to get members to submit homework assignments, although this obviously requires a little more time commitment from you too.
+You could even go so far as to get members to submit completed assignments… This obviously requires a little more time commitment from you too.

 Fancy Options – H5P can be used to create a whole host of different types of interactive content, including interactive videos and drag and drop tasks.